RyanKoh03/PredictingHumidity/README.md

-# PredictingHumidity
+# Predicting Humidity
-A report on using different classifiers to predict humidity
+A report in R Notebook on the implementation of several machine learning models to identify features that are useful and informative on predicting the humidity